-(this chapter 2 of the CC Beetle Chronicles picks up from the 1946 CC) Invasive species can impart devastating effects when the indigenous species haven’t evolved the proper defenses.
+(first posted 9/27/2013. this chapter 2 of the CC Beetle Chronicles picks up from the 1946 CC) Invasive species can impart devastating effects when the indigenous species haven’t evolved the proper defenses.
 Two little black Beetles stowed away on a ship bound for the US in 1949.
 There wasn’t anything remarkable about them that would suggest their future impact on revolutionizing the largest automobile market in the world.
 But like a pair of termites, they multiplied and steadily chewed their way through the framework of an industry that thought itself invincible.
 Eventually, the Bugs got forced out by other small foreign critters, but when the hollowed-out Fortress Detroit finally crashed into smithereens, the Beetles’ teeth marks could be seen everywhere.

 American soldiers who had been exposed to the quirks and pleasures of European cars during WW2 developed an appetite for exotic automotive pets.
 Some even had direct contact with VWs, as many Kübelwagen were captured and put to good use by American GIs, once the valve-adjustment ritual was mastered.